 • Make sure you shop around for a new mortgage on your Acton home.
 Most lenders will be happy to give you a quote and more than likely try to give you offers that can work.
 The fastest way to do this would perhaps work with a mortgage broker who represents many lenders instead of just a single bank.

 • Make sure you know your credit score ahead of time.
 The stronger your score the more likely you are the lender will give you the absolute lowest possible interest rate.

 • If the money it cost upfront to get a refinance is an issue for you, try to see if you can wrap those costs into the new loan.
-It may be a little bit more expensive but because of the savings in interest over the life of your loan it’s likely that it could still be worth it.
+It may be a little bit more expensive but because of the savings in interest over the life of your loan, it’s likely that it could still be worth it.
 Do a little math and you just may save a whole lot!

 Summit Buys Houses is an experienced Acton Massachusetts home buyer.
 If refinancing is really not in the cards, you may benefit greatly from choosing a direct sale to us.
-We do not ask you to fix it your house or do any of the cleaning.
+We do not ask you to fix your house or do any of the cleaning.
 You can leave it as dirty as you want because we see past that to the true potential of the home.
 We will handle all of the details, making the selling process as simple as possible for you.
-Sell your house in the Massachusetts area to us and pay no commissions, no closings costs of fees of any kind.
+Sell your house in the Massachusetts area to us and pay no commissions, no closing costs or fees of any kind.
 Feel free to give us or call at (978) 254-3800 or fill in the simple form below.